Year 11 Media Studies

 What should I have already done?

-Nothing.
-Although it builds on skills and knowledge from Years 9 and 10, you can successfully pick Media Studies up at Level One.
+Although it builds on skills and knowledge from Years 9 and 10, you can successfully pick up Media Studies at Level One.

 It would be useful if you had an interest in and curiosity about the media and how we, as people, interact with it.
-It will also be helpful if you have engaged with films, television, magazines and other media types and wanted to understand them and to create your own.
-In this subject we try our best to work with individual interests and skills, so in the senior school you will be able to pitch to create a wider range of media products.
+It will also be helpful if you have engaged with films, television, magazines and other media types and wanted to be able to understand them more and to create your own.
+We try our best to work with individual interests and skills, so in the senior school you will be able to pitch to create a wider range of media products.

 Pathway